globocom/secDevLabs/owasp-top10-2016-mobile/m2/cool_games/README.md

 If an attacker came into posession of the device and used the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) tool to communicate with it through a Unix shell, he could inspect how the app behaves and what it logs.

-To begin, after connecting the device through an USB port, it is possible to list connected devices with the following command:
+To begin, it is possible to list connected devices with the following command:

 ```sh
 adb devices